GGurol/employee-management-system/README.md

 1-downlaod repo from https://github.com/sahabuddin123/Employee-Management-System-v2
+( or fixed version of it from here)
 2-create a docker file/folder system.
 3-move downloaded repo files into src/ folder on your docker filesystem 4-create docker-compose.yml file